dwjbosman/MKS_SERVO42C/README.md

 Observations:
 1. With mstep=256 when giving the motor a command to move 10000 pulses the encoder value changes by 12846
+2. With mstep=256 and speed=10 the encoder changes by about 7000 per second.